 The NSW Department of Family and Community Services also administers access to adoption records.

-State Records has brought together links to resources that can help you identify access and use State archives that relate to Aboriginal people.
+We have brought together links to resources that can help you identify access and use State archives that relate to Aboriginal people.

 Aboriginal Affairs NSW Family Records Service

 The Family Records Service at Aboriginal Affairs NSW assists people access surviving records of the former NSW Aborigines Protection and Welfare Boards relating to themselves and their families.

 Link Up NSW works with Aboriginal people who were separated from their families as children.
 There are also Link Up services available in other States and territories.

 Council of Australasian Archives and Records Authorities (CAARA)

 The CAARA website brings together links relating to access to records held by Commonwealth and State archives relating to former child migrants.